trevorbecker/rackspace-how-to/content/dedicated-hosting/firewall-manager-v2-beta.md

 **These feature enhancements include the ability to:**
  - View, create, modify, or delete all access control entries within any access control lists (ACLs) inlcuding inter-segment communication
  - Reorder access control entry (ACE) lines
+ - Search through a specific access control list for keywords or ip addresses
  - Create, modify, or delete any object-group and port-group.
 This includes groups not beginning with "FWCP-"
  - Update VPN encryption domains
  - Integration of the IP mapping tool to view and manage documentation of public and private IP address on servers